Haroldov/Coursera_Capstone/Final Report.md

   <img src="https://github.com/Haroldov/Coursera_Capstone/blob/master/Images/clustersel.PNG" width="350" title="hover text">
 </p>

 <p align="justify">As it is expected, the MSE decreases over the number of clusters.
 The elbow method here is implemented in order to select the appropriate number of groups.
-In this case, it is possible to see that the elbow is found more or less arround 5.
+In this case, it is possible to see that the elbow is found more or less around 5.
 The MSE found below this number shows little changes rather than big ones.
 Finally, once the number of clusters is fixed, the clustering algorithm is repeated through samples and each neighborhood is labeled according to the clusters found.</p>

 <p align="justify">For visualization purposes, the geographical data is again plotted but with different colors.
 Each color represents the cluster for which that neighborhood belongs.
 This image is shown below.</p>